 Most popular petrol stations in Cyprus are Eni, Agip, Shell, Lukoil, Total, EKO, Petrol, Esso and Petrolina.

-Road assistance is available at 22 313131 (Cyprus Automobile Association (CAA)) or null (RescueLine).
+Road assistance is available at 22 313131 (Cyprus Automobile Association (CAA)) or 22 446600 (RescueLine).
 For general news on Cyprus's traffic use Cyprus Automobile Association (CAA) or Traffic 4 Cyprus.

 Since both Germany and Cyprus are part of the European Economic Area your driving license will be valid in Cyprus without any additional documents required.
 If you do not have a new plastic, credit-sized driving license you can still use your existing license.